Welcome to my unbiased review of 37 Clicks!

 If you have plenty of money to burn and you’re looking for sh*ts and giggles, then, by all means, go ahead and knock yourself out.

-If you’re just “37 Clicks” away from making money online, then I guess everybody would jump on the “link posting” bandwagon, and the web would return to the bad old days of “spam city”.
+If you’re just a small number of clicks away from making money online, then I guess everybody would jump on the “link posting” bandwagon…

 Simply put, ’37C’ is a waste of time and money.